pajhiwo/python_help/Pytest.md

 2.  **Act**  by calling some function or method
 3.  **Assert**  that some end condition is true

+## Execution
+-   **Name-based filtering**: You can limit  `pytest`  to running only those tests whose fully qualified names match a particular expression.
+You can do this with the  `-k`  parameter.
+-   **Directory scoping**: By default,  `pytest`  will run only those tests that are in or under the current directory.
+-   **Test categorization**:  `pytest`  can include or exclude tests from particular categories that you define.
+You can do this with the  `-m`  parameter.

 ## Testing for exception
 Here we can see simple context manager that _Pytest_ provides for us.
 It allows us to specify type of exception that should be raised as well as message of said exception.
 ```python